Boneato/boneato/architecture.md

 This controller keeps track of vote count for each location in a specific ingredients page.

--   VotingController takes in a batch of location ID(s) from the UpvoteButton and DownvoteButton.
+-   VotingController takes in a batch of location ID(s) from the LocationsList component.
 -   This controller resides on the client-side, it will communicate with Firestore to find the corresponding vote for each given location and update the vote count.
+-   This controller will also verify whether a user can upvote or downvote a location, indicated by the voteID from the LocationModel.

 ## LocationsController